 Contract specialists, also known as purchasing managers, coordinate the purchases and contracts for an organization.
-Online training options are available through employers and colleges.
-Read on to learn more about these distance education programs.
+Online certificate programs are available through employers and colleges, usually through schools of continuing education and professional development departments.
+Prior to enrollment, students may need to get access to specialized software.

 - Legal and regulatory standards for purchasing contracts